Mark Ingram II: Houston Texans

 On March 24, 2021, Ingram signed a one-year contract with the Houston Texans for $2.5 million including a $500,000 signing bonus.

 New Orleans Saints (second stint)

-On October 29, 2021, Ingram was traded back to the New Orleans Saints in exchange for a 2024 seventh-round pick.
+On October 29, 2021, Ingram was traded back to the Saints in exchange for a 2024 seventh-round pick.
+Ingram became the New Orleans Saints' all-time rushing yards leader in the 2021 NFL season in Week 10, against the Tennessee Titans, surpassing the previous record holder, Deuce McAllister.
 He finished the 2021 season with 160 carries for 554 rushing yards and two rushing touchdowns to go along with 27 receptions for 162 receiving yards.

-He was placed on injured reserve on December 14, 2022.
+On October 31, 2022, it was announced that Ingram would miss 3–4 weeks after suffering a grade 2 MCL sprain against the Las Vegas Raiders in Week 8.
+He was placed on injured reserve on December 14.
+In the 2022 season, Ingram appeared in ten games and started three.
+He finished with 62 carries for 233 rushing yards and one rushing touchdown.

+Broadcasting career

+On July 6, 2023, Ingram announced his retirement from playing football along with his decision to join Fox Sports' Big Noon Kickoff show.